hesamuel/goodbye_world/README.md

 >"*Sat in bed.
 Did the whole sad songs and crying bit . . . please make this sad stop. fucking make it stop.*"

-Seventeen-year-old Victoria McLeod typed this into a secret diary that she kept on her laptop.
+Seventeen-year-old Victoria typed this into a secret diary that she kept on her laptop.
 Weeks later, she'd take her own life, falling ten floors from the roof of a Singapore apartment block.

-Victoria's death is part of an alarming global statistic of 800,000 deaths from suicide every year.
+Her death is part of an alarming global statistic of 800,000 deaths from suicide every year.
 The World Health Organisation recommends that countries craft a national suicide prevention strategy that includes creating initiatives that aim at "early identification of groups vulnerable to the risk of suicide".

 Text-based data like the words from Victoria's diary and online suicide-aid community threads might just hold the clues to the early identification of individuals at risk of suicide.